-"My work gives nonprofits a plan that is easier to fund, because they’ve gotten a professional look at what they need to do and they know what it’s going to cost," says cost estimator Mike Funk.
-Mike began volunteering with the Community Design Collaborative soon after its start 25 years ago when Don Matzkin—a friend of his and a founder of the Collaborative—reached out to him for a referral to a cost estimator to volunteer.
+"My work gives nonprofits a plan that is easier to fund, because they’ve gotten a professional look at what they need to do and they know what it’s going to cost," says Mike Funk, a cost estimator for International Consultants, Inc. Mike began volunteering with the Community Design Collaborative soon after its start 25 years ago when Don Matzkin—a friend of his and a founder of the Collaborative—reached out to him for a referral to a cost estimator to volunteer.
 After agreeing to one project, Mike decided to continue working with the Collaborative.

 Over twenty projects later, when you ask Mike to go over his long list of projects, it’s the “outliers” that stand out because they presented the most unique cost estimating challenges: a conceptual design for rooftop planter systems for PRooF, a feasibility study to adapt a small industrial space for use by Spiral Q Puppetheater, and a master plan for the Pennypack Farm Education Center for Sustainable Food Systems.

 Mike earned a degree in Construction Management from Spring Garden College, but immediately after college he stumbled upon a job as a cost estimator.
 “Cost estimating was not a career I ever aspired to.
 During school, in the estimating classes it was pretty tedious counting nuts and bolts in detailed documents,” he says.
 “But when this opportunity arrived it seemed like more of a challenge because I was working with conceptual ideas and sketches to develop the cost rather than a complete set of documents.
 The challenge was to anticipate the design details from the limited information and develop accurate estimates.”